 Before this feature, peopleHum only allowed two values when creating or rating a goal - Highest and Lowest rating.
 After this feature, the goal descriptors of a scale of your choice (4-point, 5-point or 10-point) may now be edited and customized.
 As per your preference, different review cycles may also have different descriptors based on your choice.

 How it works:

-- Enter the Perform module > Go to Appraisals > Review Cycle.
+- Enter the Perform module >Review Cycle.
 You can either create a new cycle or View an existing cycle > Edit.

 - When creating or editing the cycle, Enter the “Select Template” stage.